All Episodes

 It's run by the Air Force and Navy in cooperation with a number of academic institutions and large private corporations.

-The private corporations actually develop the science The military develops the applications and the academic community provides a core of scientists and researchers who also have of course other interests in the project as well.
+And the academic community provides a core of scientists and researchers who also have, of course, other interests in the project as well that I'm sure their research involves non-military uses as well as the military applications.

-In other words, the military frequently manipulates scientists into thinking they are doing and
+In other words, the military frequently manipulates scientists into thinking they are doing and developing some technology for the good of mankind when the military and their investment in the project is not necessarily for the reasons they have told the scientists.

 Absolutely.

-Part of the nature of developing weapons technology is the idea that first you compartmentalize the research, make it into the smallest little parts you can that still are functional.
+That's part of the nature of developing weapons technology is the idea that first you compartmentalize the research, make it into the smallest little parts you can that still are functional.

-The other is the concept of need to know where people only know what's necessary for them
+And then the other is that the concept of need to know where people only know what's necessary for them to complete their small piece.

-don't see the big picture deliberately.
+They really don't see the big picture deliberately.

-That's the way these systems are designed.
+I mean that's the way these systems are designed.

-They may work along for quite a while and never realize what they're doing or at a very,
+And they may work along for quite a while and never realize what they're doing or at a very, very late date finally realize how what they've done interacts with other scientific research and then produces a new system.

-That's how the Manhattan Project, as an example, that brought us the atomic bomb, was entertained.
+That's how the Manhattan Project as an example that brought us the atomic bomb was entertained.

 And virtually every other major weapons system has been developed in the same basic pattern.